You are using an outdated browser. Please upgrade your browser to improve your experience.

 Scattering ashes: laws and regulations in the UK

-There is nothing explicit in legislation to prevent people from scattering ashes, but in most cases you do need the landowner's permission.
+There is nothing explicit in legislation to prevent people from scattering ashes.
+But in most cases, you do need the landowner's permission.

 • At a natural burial ground